brotherjack/RoodeStem/README.md

 # RoodeStem
 Voting simulator and ethereum group decision making engine.

-* Current Version: 0.2.5 - {Nudey Monkey - Nude Again for the Second Time}
+* Current Version: 0.3.1 - {Nudey Monkey - Nude Again for the First Time}

 * State: Ethereum group decision making engine is fully ethereal.
 Like not there at all.
 Not yet.
 Working on it.
 Will do, probably.
 Eventually.
 Maybe.